Samia (play): Social and legal context

 Samia, like much of New Comedy operates in a social sphere, drawing on legal and social practice to provide the plot.
 The social misdemeanor that sets the events of the play in motion at a fast pace is Moschion's seduction of Plangon.
 Although Moschion formally confirms that the child is his own, it is illegitimate.
 An illegitimate child within a play by Menander must be made legitimate by the conclusion as it is required by the natural justice of the play.
 The legal device used here, and also in Epitrepontes, is that a child conceived by a couple prior to their wedding will become legitimate after the wedding; this is why Moschion acts with such haste to ensure the marriage takes place before his actions are discovered.

 However, the fate of the child is entirely ignored by Menander in the closing scene, forcing scholars to speculate about its future.
 Two different viewpoints have been adopted.
 The child could be returned to its natural parents or stay in the care of Chrysis.
 The reasons for Menander's silence on the matter could stem from a lack of dramatic interest in the child or from conclusions that were self-evident to an ancient audience but not a modern one.

+Structure

+Menander pioneered the five-act structure frequently observed in modern plays.
+Playwright Gustav Freytag would later use this model to create his "dramatic arc" used to identify the five-act structure.
+Previously, Greek writers such as Aristophanes used two acts separated by a parabasis, in which all actors exited the stage and the chorus directly addressed the audience.
+While Samia is not completely intact, its use of five distinct acts remains an example of Menander's revolutionary work for literature.